-- 1. This report presents the findings of a detailed Agricultural Land Classification (ALC) survey of 8.3 ha of land at Court Farm and on Sutton Road, Littledean, Gloucestershire.
-Field survey was based on 11 auger borings and 1 soil profile pit, and was completed in February 1998.
+- 1. This report presents the findings of a detailed Agricultural Land Classification (ALC) survey of 17.8 ha of land at Dean Forest Farm on the northern edge of Newnham, Gloucestershire.
+Field survey was based on 17 auger borings and 1 soil profile pit, and was completed in February 1998.
 During the survey 1 sample was analysed for particle size distribution (PSD). - 2.
-The survey was conducted by the Resource Planning Team of FRCA Western Region on behalf of MAFF in its statutory role in the preparation of the Forest of Dean Local Plan. - 3.
+The survey was conducted by the Resource Planning Team of FRCA Western Region on behalf of MAFF in its statutory role in the preparation of Forest of Dean Local Plan. - 3.
 Information on climate, geology and soils, and from previous ALC surveys was considered and is presented in the relevant section.
-Apart from the published regional ALC map (MAFF, 1977) which shows the sites at a reconnaissance scale as Grade 3 with Grade 4 on the steeper land in the west, the site had not been surveyed previously.
+Apart from the published regional ALC map (MAFF, 1977), which shows the site at a reconnaissance scale as Grade 3, the site had not been surveyed previously.
 However, the current survey uses the Revised Guidelines and Criteria for grading the quality of agricultural land (MAFF, 1988) and therefore supersedes any previous ALC survey.
 Grade descriptions are summarised in Appendix I. - 4.
-Land to the south of Littledean was surveyed in 1997 (FRCA, 1997) and where it was not limited by gradient was shown to be Grade 2 with a minor workability limitation.
-The soil profiles and geology of the site are similar to the current survey. - 5.
-At the time of survey land cover was grass for grazing.
-Other land which was not surveyed included residential and public gardens.
+At the time of survey land cover was grass for grazing and an area of allotment gardens and a cricket pitch.